 This is mainly what a judge does.
 He distinguishes between good and evil and issues the reward for good or bad.

-When we experience God's judgement it really is always in view of His mercy as seen in the previous letter chet.
+When we experience God's judgment it really is always in view of His mercy as seen in the previous letter "chet".
 His intention is not to destroy us but to drive us back home to His goodness.

 Tet invites us to judge and discern God as well...